justin-hackin/lib2geom-path-boolean-addon/README.md

+_ABANDONED: this project is abandoned in favor of [paper.js](https://github.com/paperjs/paper.js) boolean operations.
+This does necessitates some bloat of canvas-related rendering code as per [this issue](https://github.com/paperjs/paper.js/issues/1325)._

 # lib2geom path boolean N-API addon

 Exposes lib2geom boolean path algorithms used in the Inkscape project to a node.js project

 _WARNING: this library is experimental and not recommended for production use.
 It is proving difficult to build on Windows.
-Exploring wasm compilation in the wasm branch without success yet._
+Explored wasm compilation in the wasm branch without success yet._

 ## Installation